 Trade tensions with the Trump administration have been of great intensity, and it has been an element of uncertainty for Canada that has negatively affected the price of the currency.

-USD/CAD reflects these better perspectives with the strengthening of the Canadian dollar; technically, it is in a critical support zone around 1.3000 that, if broken downwards, undoes the previous uptrend and opens its way towards the 1.2840 and 1.2580 area.
+USD/CAD reflects these better perspectives with the strengthening of the Canadian dollar; technically, it is in a critical support zone around 1.3000 that, if broken downwards, undoes the previous uptrend and could open its way towards the 1.2840 and 1.2580 area.